sethforprivacy/sethforprivacy.com/content/archives/community-drama-and-mobile-os.md

 toc: true
 ---

+***This post has been archived and much of the content is either outdated or impossible to verify.
+In the interest of doing what I can to move forward and repairing a broken relationship with the GrapheneOS community, I am archiving the post.***

 # Introduction

 Earlier this year I explored moving from iOS to a de-Googled and hardened mobile operating system.
 I wanted to be more intentional about my data footprint and continue my privacy journey, where I ultimately settled on [CopperheadOS](https://copperhead.co/android/).